 The ballots gathered in all 30 clubhouses shortly before the roster announcements account for 16 players in the NL and 17 in the AL -- eight pitchers (five starters and three relievers), as well as one backup for each position (including DH in the AL).

-What if the players selected a guy already voted into the starting lineup by the fans?
+What if the players select a guy already voted into the starting lineup by the fans?

 Next man up.
 The guy who was second on the player ballot at that particular position is selected as the backup.
 This doesn't change the number of player ballot selections.
 The player ballot is basically used as a pecking order to fill the backup slot at each position.

 How many MLB selections are there?

-The Commissioner's Office is responsible for selecting seven NL players (four pitchers and three position players) and five AL players (four pitchers and one position player).
+The Commissioner's Office is responsible for selecting eight NL players (four pitchers and four position players) and six AL players (four pitchers and two position players).
 At this stage, MLB must ensure that every club is represented by at least one All-Star selection.